Bjibjihamza/avito_moteur_scraping/README.md

-# Car Listings Scraper for Avito and Moteur
+# Car Listings Scraper for Avito.ma and Moteur.ma

 This project contains Python scripts for scraping car listings from Avito.ma and Moteur.ma.
 It automates the collection of car-related data (such as price, model, year, fuel type) and downloads the associated images.
 The collected data is stored in CSV format.